raacz/utala/index_en.md

 > If you submit work and decide you want to change it, you can resubmit it to me!

 > In the large document competition, you can submit multiple documents!
-In the little communication competition, submit only once.
+In the little document competition, submit only once.

 > Know that I will keep your work on this site so everyone can look at it.
 If you don't like this, then don't submit!